syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 ## Selection

 Index of the selected items can be retrieved by using the [SuggestionIndex](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SuggestionIndex.html) property.
-The selected items of the AutoComplete can be retrieved by using the [SelectedItem](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItem.html) property.
+The selected items of the AutoComplete can be retrieved by using the [SelectedItem](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItem.html) property for single selection.
+In Multiselection the selected items of the AutoComplete can be retrieved by using the [SelectedItems](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItems.html) property

 For further details, refer to [Retrieving SelectedValue](https://help.syncfusion.com/wpf/autocomplete/single-and-multiple-selection#retrieving-selectedvalue) and [Setting and retrieving SelectedItem](https://help.syncfusion.com/wpf/autocomplete/single-and-multiple-selection#setting-and-retrieving-selecteditem).